BHEADRICK/WC-Deposit-Limits/README.md

 Then you can run the following to name the plugin:

-gulp rename --name="Name of the Plugin"
+gulp rename --name "Name of the Plugin"

 To also rename the containing folder, you'll also need to run:

-gulp move --name="Name of the Plugin"
+gulp move --name "Name of the Plugin"

 ##Deploy